 - Devils have an extremely keen sense of smell.

-- They have the ability to smell food, prey, and other devils at the range of 1 kilometer (0.6 mile).
+- They can smell food, prey, and other devils at the range of 1 kilometer (0.6 miles).

 Sense Of Hearing

 - Tasmanian devils have an excellent sense of hearing.

 - It helps them to locate hidden or underground prey, to avoid predators, and to communicate with other devils.